chrisly42/mc68000-asm-plugin/README.md

 ## Known issues

 - `Find Usages` always shows _"Unclassified"_ though it shouldn't (?)
+- Typing in the `END` keyword will sometimes mess up the parsing for the next tokens.
 - Macro invocations are not yet evaluated, thus no referencing to symbols defined via macros (e.g. `STRUCT`).
 - Scoping for global symbols and labels is currently the whole project.
 - No support for register replacement (e.g. registers replaced by `EQUR` or `EQURL` will cause syntax errors)